Violence as French far-right TV pundit holds campaign rally

 Other presidential candidates on the left include Paris Mayor Anne Hidalgo for the Socialist party and Yannick Jadot, a former Greenpeace activist, for the Greens.

-Wearing a mask is mandatory in public gatherings, yet many Zemmour supporters at the rally in Villepinte defied the government restriction.
+Wearing a mask is mandatory in French public gatherings, yet many Zemmour supporters defied the restriction.

-Coronavirus infections have jumped in France over the last few weeks, with daily new cases getting close to 40,000 on average, and virus-related hospitalizations and deaths are again rising.
+Coronavirus infections have jumped in France over the last few weeks, with daily new cases getting close to 40,000 on average and virus-related hospitalizations and deaths rising again.

-Associated Press journalists Boubkar Benzabat and Patrick Hermansen in Paris, Florian Brunet and Philippe Marion in Villepinte contributed to the story.